Two Distinct Parts of being a Multimedia Storyteller

 There are three main things that many would say are contributing factors to the resistance to learning:

-1. Motivation – Many things impact this, from needs and desires to the environment that can create push.
-I have watched training at Chick-fil-A and noticed that by making something a game, there seems to be more motivation.
+1. Motivation—Many things impact this, from needs and desires to the environment that can create push.
+I have watched training at Chick-fil-A and noticed that making something a game seems to increase motivation.
 People can see the reward for their learning.

-2. Intelligence – We all are blessed with strengths and weaknesses, and sometimes the specific subject matter is beyond our capacity.
-Often we talk about Intelligence Quotient, Emotional Quotient, and other descriptors that get to the core aptitude.
+2. Intelligence—We all have strengths and weaknesses; sometimes, the subject matter is beyond our capacity.
+Often, we talk about Intelligence Quotient, Emotional Quotient, and other descriptors that get to the core aptitude.

 Here are The Seven Learning Styles: